jjgibson/PyTadoLog/README.rst

 This package includes a handy script to convert created CSV files to Excel files.
 Conversion requires `openpyxl`_ to be installed.
-The script can be invoked from the commandline using:
+The script can be invoked from the console using:

 .. code:: bash

    >>> csv2excel path/to/csv

-Again, commandline arguments can be passed to the script to customise
+Again, console arguments can be passed to the script to customise
 execution:

 .. code:: bash